Choosing lenses for astrophotography

 4. It can measure various material surfaces with varying surface roughness with ease and with great measurement stability, repeatability and is immune to reflection interference.
-Scatter from specular surfaces can interfere with laser displacement sensors and varying surface roughness cause the readouts to jump a lot making it difficult to judge what the true measurement is, while confocal readouts are very steady.
+Scatter from specular surfaces can interfere with laser displacement sensors and varying surface roughness can cause the readouts to jump a lot making it difficult to judge what the true measurement is, while confocal readouts are very steady.

 5. White light confocal sensors also do not generate any meaningful amount of heat at the measurement head, so the measurements are stable over time compared to laser displacement sensors which tend to heat up, resulting in thermal distortion of the mounting jig.

 During the demonstration, I learned two more things.
 My Sony CMOS sensor at the bayer CFA surface appears to be warped.
 I say ‘appears’ because we did not have enough time to make sufficient measurements to properly verify this.
-I was told by the Keyence representative that wafers and CMOS sensors he has measured have all been warped.
+I was told by the Keyence representative that the silicon wafers and CMOS sensors he has measured are all warped.
 He thinks that the warping usually doesn’t exceed 10 microns for camera sensors, but he didn’t have actual data on that.
-He showed me a measurement from an actual 300mm diameter wafer pulled from a production line, and the warping was ~170 microns between the highest and lowest points across the wafer, the warping was a gentle sine wave shape.
+He showed me a measurement from an actual 300mm diameter wafer pulled from a production line, and the warping was ~170 microns between the highest and lowest points across the wafer, in a gentle sine wave shape.
 Camera sensors are a lot less wide across, so if we assume Sony makes their wafers to half as warped for the same diameter, and since these 35mm format sensors are roughly one-tenth of the diameter of this wafer, then we could expect our sensors to have about 10 microns of warping.
 It may likely be well under that on average, probably not anything to worry about.
 The measurements also revealed that the sensor cover glass was not perfectly parallel to the light-sensitive plane of the sensor.
-You can forget about making accurate contact measurement off the front side of the sensor.
+You can forget about making accurate contact measurements off the front side of the sensor.

 The cost of these sensors are pretty substantial compared to the Mirex adapter, though they are only about 5% of the cost of a $225,000 ZYGO Verifire MST laser interferometer.
-The measurement range is a significant limitation – the 070 sensor has a measurement range of 20mm, so anything thicker than the Sony Alpha mirrorless camera’s flange distance could not be measured unless combined with a high-precision X-Y-Z table, with the major contributor of z-axis error likely from the table unit.
+The measurement range is a significant limitation—the 070 sensor has a measurement range of 20mm, so anything thicker than the Sony Alpha mirrorless camera’s flange distance could not be measured unless combined with a high-precision X-Y-Z table, with the major contributor of z-axis error likely from the table unit.
 Such a table will easily exceed the cost of the confocal white light sensor.
 It’s not something the average photographer would bother with.

 After all this time, the Mirex-Camera-Flipping-Method (how’s MCFM for an abbreviation?) still stands as the least costly, most elegant way to discern errors between the camera and the lens.
 Its primary limitation is one’s visual power.
 More precise determination can only be had with significantly more costly tools, at least 50x more expensive, but if you are a careful worker, MCFM works well enough.
 You don’t need to go overboard and try to get everything to be straight to under 1 micron, stars are actually a little more forgiving than that, especially if they are low in contrast.
 You should be able to get away with a 10-micron tilt, but 20, probably not if your eyes are good and you’re being fussy.